 How to Apply

 Applicants must complete an application form asking for an explanation of the project, how it will be carried out and how much it will cost.
 Previous recipients of Lantos grants may apply again.
-Before applying, you may discuss ideas for your project with PHA staff.
-Return the online application by Feb.
-27, 2013, by hitting the “submit” button at the bottom of the form.
+Before applying, you are encouraged to discuss ideas for your project with PHA staff.
+The 2015 application is now open.

 Selection of Grantees